return42/sphkerneldoc/linux_src_doc/drivers/infiniband/hw/hfi1/sdma_c.rst

 Description
 -----------

-sdma_init initializes the specified number of engines.
+Initializes each sde and its csrs.

-The code initializes each sde, its csrs.
 Interrupts are not required to be enabled.

 .. _`sdma_init.return`: